 Motherhood is an eternal and essential calling.
 However, if you’re a mom living in the hustle and bustle of everyday life, you may not feel so glorious.
 With a new year comes a new chance to evaluate our lives and our how we feel about them.
-Here are three little bits of inspiration for any LDS mother wondering how she is going to make it through another year.
+Here are three little bits of inspiration for any Latter-day Saint mother wondering how she is going to make it through another year.

 There Was No “Beauty” in Christ